bobmarconi22/Mod-6-Group-Project/README.md

         Accesses:
             - Reviews

-- As a **Business Owner** I want to be able to list my business so that I can improve Business through word of mouth and recommendations, by consumers.
-I also want to be able to update/delete my business details, so that I can keep my business information up to date, or remove it.
+- As a **Shop Owner** I want to be able to list my Shop so that I can improve Shop through word of mouth and recommendations, by consumers.
+I also want to be able to update/delete my Shop details, so that I can keep my Shop information up to date, or remove it.

-- As a **Consumer** I want to view potential Businesses in the area, so that I can learn how they are regarded by the general public, and decide if I want to do business with them.
+- As a **Consumer** I want to view potential Shops in the area, so that I can learn how they are regarded by the general public, and decide if I want to do Shop with them.

 ## Reviews - CRUD
-- Users should be able to view all reviews on a business.
+- Users should be able to view all reviews on a Shop.
-- Users should be able to add a review to a business
+- Users should be able to add a review to a Shop
-- Users should be able to update their review on a business.
+- Users should be able to update their review on a Shop.
-- Users should be able to delete their review from a business.
+- Users should be able to delete their review from a Shop.

         Required:
             - Auth